-A solicitor with over 40 years legal experience.
+Name and Qualifications Experience and special responsibilities Mr Richard J Nettleton LLB A solicitor with over 40 years legal experience.
 A director of a number of companies.
 Director since 19 August 2002.
 Mr Stephen J Treanor A financial consultant who has advised numerous corporations on debt financing alternatives and risk management.
 He has extensive expertise in the securitisation of financial assets and is a director of several associated special funding corporations.
 In addition to a lengthy career in commercial banking in the United States he worked for Moody's Investors Service until 1993 where he held various roles including managing director of its Australasian operations.
 Director since 19 August 2002.

-Mr Peter A G Pynes

-Peter Pynes has in excess of 18 years experience in capital markets.
-He has previously worked at Deutsche Bank as a Director, Global Markets where he gained extensive knowledge of structured debt products as well as capital raising and syndication.
-Peter holds directorships in several private investment companies and was appointed as a non-executive director of Emerald Oil and Gas NL on 11 October 2013.
+Mr Peter A G Pynes Peter Pynes has in excess of 18 years experience in capital markets.
+He has previously worked at Deutsche Bank as a Director in the Global Markets Group where he gained extensive knowledge of structured debt products as well as capital raising and syndication.
+Peter holds directorships in several private investment companies and was appointed as a non-executive director of Neon Energy Limited on 19 th December 2014.
 Director since 23 September 2009.